Jetniksyla/Weather_API/README.md

-# City Weather Explorer
+# Weather Forecast Explorer

 ## Overview:

-The City Weather Explorer is a user-friendly web application for checking real-time weather and 5-day forecasts effortlessly.
+The Weather Forecast Explorer is a user-friendly web application for checking real-time weather and 5-day forecasts effortlessly.

 ## Features:

 - **Current Weather:**

   - Displays temperature, wind speed, and humidity for the entered city.

 - **5-Day Forecast:**

   - Provides a quick overview of the upcoming weather conditions.